snowyu/amforth/readme.txt

 stack diagrams, but not necessarily the complete semantics.
 Some words from the standards are left out, ask for them if you need them.

-Development hardware are evaluation boards running various Amega's between 2 and 20 MHz with various external hardware: none, led, push-buttons, SD-card, ethernet controller, RF module etc.
+Development hardware are evaluation boards running various Atmega's between 2 and 20 MHz with various external hardware: none, led, push-buttons, SD-card, ethernet controller, RF module etc.
 The MSP430 code is tested with Launchpads.